polinenitharun/c-sharp-practise/readme.md

-This is a new c# practise
+this is a basic program to order and pay in a restaurant.